y0k4i-1337/o365creeper-ng/README.md

 leading to false positives.
 This program will therefore search for the "ThrottleStatus" parameter in order to decide if the response can be considered as valid or not.
 When the parameter is set to 1, this means that the server throttled our request.
-In this case, and if we are using Tor, the program will try to regenerate the tor circuit and retry the previous request.
+In this case, and if we are using Tor, the program will try to regenerate the tor circuit and retry the last request.
 This generally allows us to get reliable results.

 Furthermore, this program will also make requests with random user agents in order to be even more